 Two steel arches reach up to 33 1/2’ high, giving the sculpture a strong visual impact even from afar.
 A third arch is suspended in space, glowing with LEDs that illuminate the area at night after fire.
 The interior of the piece is described by gracefully extending tubules, connecting nerve clusters, and a spiraling cochlea.
 Sheets of fire burst off the tall arches, activated from below by buttons driven by participants.

-The vestibular system arches create a dramatic backdrop for the spiral of the cochlea, manifested as a 13-foot high, 15-foot wide liquid fire fountain.
+The vestibular system arches, evocative of the semi-circular canals of the inner ear, create a dramatic backdrop for the spiral of the cochlea, manifested as a 13-foot high, 15-foot wide liquid fire fountain.
 The fountain provides a visually stunning yet calmer, more grounded area within the overall sculpture.

 Tympani creates an environment with a 80’ long, 25’ wide footprint